tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Shopify.md

 tags: ["subtopic"]
 ---

+Shopify is a commerce platform that allows you to easily create and manage your online store with powerful built-in tools.
+For more information, visit the official <a href="https://www.shopify.com" target="_blank">Shopify website</a>.

 ## Prerequisites

-* An active PayU Latam account.
+* An active <a href="https://developers.payulatam.com/latam/en/docs/getting-started/create-an-account.html" target="_blank">PayU Latam account</a>.
 * A valid Shopify plan.
 Note that Checkout functionality is not available with trial plans.
 You can explore Shopify's plans and pricing <a href="https://www.shopify.com/pricing" target="_blank">here</a>.

-## Order management in Shopify
+## Order Management in Shopify

 Take into account the following provisions when managing orders in Shopify:
 * **All orders:** Includes orders with the following 2 statuses:
     * **Approved:** Orders that are paid in full or partially.